Skip to main content

 Petranek explains just how close humans really are to becoming an inter-planetary species.
 Millions of people move between countries every year – seeking jobs or education, or escaping war, poverty, or unrest – Petranek makes a compelling case for just how feasible it is, that in the next few decades, millions of people may be moving between planets for some of these very same reasons.

 I picked up Petranek’s book after watching the National Geographic “Mars” miniseries which references it.
 You don’t need an interest in science fiction or rockets to love this book.
-One thing that struck me about this book, that I bet every MSC student can appreciate, is the elegant communication – Petranek takes some very complex science and communicates it in a way that everyone can understand and get excited about.
+One thing that struck me about this book, that I bet every MSC student can appreciate, is the communication – Petranek takes some very complex science and communicates it in a way that everyone can understand and get excited about.

 War in Val d’Orcia: An Italian War Diary 1943-1944, by Iris Origo (Pushkin Press)